MFlorCampos/activity-scheduler/README.md

 ### suggestions or improvements:

-I would like to investigate more about the weather api and see if I can show the weather for each of the activities.
+I would like to investigate more about the weather api and see if I can show the weather for each of the activities, it could be a good exercise.